"I'm just a hairdresser – who would ever want to hack me?"

 In addition to the motives above, staff records can be used to find out where someone lives in order to burgle their house.

-Imagine the hairdresser offers services to Claridge's hotel - the hackers could gain information on UHNWI clients.
+Imagine the hairdresser offers services to Claridge's hotel – them the hackers could gain information on UHNWI clients.
 Let's look at two quick scenarios to better illustrate the value of hacking a small constituent of a larger supply chain:

 Visit cyber.qa.com for more information on how they can help solve the Cyber Security skills gap.